kaanarslan1990/random_user/README.md

 ## Steps to Solution

-- Step 1: Create React App using `npx create-react-app random-user-app-two`.
+- Step 1: Create React App using `npx create-react-app random-user-app`.

 - Step 2: Build Random User App fetching data from `https://randomuser.me/api/` using `axios`.

-- Step 3: Push your application into your own public repo on Github.
+- Step 4: Push your application into your own public repo on Github.

-- Step 4: Add project gif to your project and README.md file.
+- Step 5: Add project gif to your project and README.md file.

 ## Notes